luckycold/content/Certs/CompTIA A+.md

 ### DHCP (Dynamic Host Configuration Protocol)
 - DHCP Lease Process: Temporary Assignment of an IP to a host
 	- Step 1: Discover
-		- Send out a request for DHCP configs around the network
+		- Send out a signal for all D
 	- Step 2: Offer
 		- Any DHCP server that hears this request will respond with config
 	- Step 3: Request
-		- The host requests from the first server that responds for the lease
+		- The host tells the first server that responds that it's requested it's config
 	- Step 4: Acknowledge
 		- DHCP marks it as registered in it's system